Service Level Agreement (SLA) (ITIL v3): [Service Design] [Continual

 Business hours are valid for Monday to Friday.
 All Norwegian holidays are excluded.
 Christmas, Easter, May 17th, unless otherwise is stated.

-"Proportion of SLAs met (%)» can be changed. .If more than 80% of the cases are started within the required response time, the SLA is considered met.
+"Percentage that meets requirements (%)» can be changed. .If more than 80% of the cases are started within the required response time, the SLA is considered met.
 If not meeting the SLA, the SLA report will be marked.

 SLA for solution time